 There is a tradition in America to make some personal resolutions as we begin the New Year.
 From a Christian perspective, this attempt seems to be a bit misguided as the new “church” year actually began for believers with Advent.
 This season—Advent—would have been a more appropriate time for us to make changes to prepare for the Coming of Christ.
 I remind all of us of Advent’s two-fold preparation: celebrating Christ’s First Coming (the Nativity) and awaiting His Second Coming in glory to judge the living and the dead.

 Well then, let me bring this to a more Catholic perspective.
 All of us have limited time.
 We have a shelf-life whose expiration date is known only to God.
 Even if we are given 100 years or more on earth, what is that brief time compared to e-t-e-r-n-i-t-y?
 Eternity is forever.
-Remember that.
-Church teaching is that we all will inevitably face death, judgment, heaven or hell at the end of our lives (the four last things).
+Remember that!
+Church teaching prepares us with the instruction that we all will inevitably face death, judgment, heaven or hell at the end of our lives (the four last things).

 What would you do if that step from eternity were only a month away?
 Go ahead.
 Set the date.
 Pretend that it was only a month away.
 What would you do to get your life completely in order?
 Would you pray and go to Mass more frequently?
 Begin now.
 Would you make a good, sacramental confession like never before?
 Start preparing now.
 Would you forgive that person who has hurt you or ask forgiveness from someone you have hurt?
 Make the phone call or write the letter today.
 Would you find more time for your children or grandchildren?
 Start now.
 Would you visit that neglected parent, grandparent, aunt, uncle or friend?
 Just do it.
 What in your life needs to be done so that when you meet God face to face and have to account for your life here on earth you will be ready—completely ready?